 Brighton is a hot spot of antique jewellery, and many come to the UK's coolest beach town to spend a day browsing The Lanes to look for engagement ring inspiration.
-We've rounded up the best antique jewellers in Brighton as a handy guide if you're heading to our beautiful home anytime soon.
+We've rounded up the best antique jewellers in Brighton as a handy guide if you're heading to our beautiful home town anytime soon.

 The Vintage Ring Company

 By appointment only